ultralytics/ultralytics/docs/quickstart.md

         Alter `/path/on/host` with the directory path on your local machine, and `/path/in/container` with the desired path inside the Docker container for accessibility.

 See the `ultralytics` [requirements.txt](https://github.com/ultralytics/ultralytics/blob/main/requirements.txt) file for a list of dependencies.
-Note that `pip` automatically installs all required dependencies.
+Note that all examples above install all required dependencies.

 !!! tip "Tip"